mosabami/enterprise-scale-aks-levelup/steps/deployment/Deploy-workload.md

 ### Conclusion and cleanup

 This marks the end of the tutorial.
 Feel free to browse to your new website using your URL by appending https:// to the begining.
-This will be flagged as unsafe since we used a self signed certificate, but you can click on advanced and proceed so you can view your web page.
+This will be flagged as unsafe (Your connection isnt private warning) since we used a self signed certificate, but you can click on advanced and proceed so you can view your web page.
+For completeness you can go ahead and delete the port_80 inbound rule you created earlier for your appgw subnet NSG.

 When you are done reviewing the resources you have created, cleanup your resources by following the instructions [here](https://github.com/Azure/Enterprise-Scale-for-AKS/blob/main/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/09-cleanup.md) using your local machine.